BryanHaley/wadmaker/wadmaker.md

     *.ase           converter: '"C:\Applications\Aseprite\aseprite.exe"' arguments: '-b "{input}" --save-as "{output}.png"' *.aseprite      converter: '"C:\Applications\Aseprite\aseprite.exe"' arguments: '-b "{input}" --save-as "{output}.png"'

 The `-b` switch prevents Aseprite from starting its UI.
-WadMaker then reads the resulting png file uses it to create a texture.
+WadMaker then reads the resulting png file and uses it to create a texture.
 See [Aseprite Command Line Interface ](https://www.aseprite.org/docs/cli/) for more information about using Aseprite from the command-line.

 ## Credits
 - Thanks to [Yuraj](https://yuraj.ucoz.com) for his unofficial wad3 file format specification.